-surrounding area is covered with large trees hundreds of years old, particularly in
+surrounding area is covered with large trees hundreds of years old,

-a meditation center, it is also a places of archaeological and historical interest.
-Stone
+of a meditation center, it is also a places of archaeological and

-known as Wat Tham Sua, is located near Krabi Town in
+temple, also known as Wat Tham Sua, is located near Krabi Town in

 Even if you are in good

 shape, the heat and humidity make this a difficult hike.
 Once you make